slimchahla/HPC-Cluster-Setup/pdsh.md

-# Installing PDSH on CentOS 7
+# Installing PDSH on CentOS 7 warewulf cluster
 Sometime you need to execute a command on all your nodes.
 If you only have a few, it's not too much trouble to do it one by one, but you'll quicky find this tedious.
 [PDSH](https://github.com/grondo/pdsh) is a multithreaded remote shell client which executes commands on multiple remote hosts in parallel.
 This allows you to quickly execute commands on all your nodes at once.